Oreol-Group/sequel-sequence/README.md

 ## Known issues you may encounter

 This solution does not allow you to simultaneously work with MySQL and MariaDB databases from one application.
 If such a need arises, move the data processing functionality to different microservices.

+## Additional handy functions

+To discover a database information about `SEQUENCE`s you could take advantage of `check_sequences` and `custom_sequence?` methods.
+- `custom_sequence?(:sequence_name)` allows you to instantly find out the availability of the called `SEQUENCE`.
+- `check_sequences` provides complete information about known `SEQUENCE`s in the datebase.
+The output data depends on RDBMS.

 ## Maintainer